maxtez-raspbaker/tezos-rpi3/Home.md

 ### _Tezos will be the first blockchain technology spreading everywhere through a swarm of tiny machines_

 ***
-New to all this? jump to the [f] Updates page and start downloading the file _R_

 #### PLEASE NOTE: in this wiki F28 is the Fedora version that will support RPI3+Tezos on the alphanet, betanet and mainnet networks (when they will be activated) until May 2019.